Git Quick Start Guide

 The -1 parameter lists only the latest commit.

-If you add --decorate, you can see the branch information (depending on the Git version, newer versions may show branch information by default):
+If you add --decorate, you will see branch information (also depending on the git version, newer versions have branch information by default):

 1